molpopgen/BigDataFormats/README.md

 | chr2 | 1024 |
 | chr3 | 4096 |

+Typically, the offset will be stored as a long int.
+This is fairly obvious in [C](http://www.cplusplus.com/reference/cstdio/ftell/).
+It is a little more obsurce in C++, as the type is called [streampos](http://www.cplusplus.com/reference/ios/streampos/).
+Usually, you can use long int or long long int, and most programs will be fine.

 Gzipped
 =======
 A gzipped or ".gz" file is probably the simplest way to move away from plain text files.
 The final output is the same, but the file size is much smaller.